Windows Panes, detail

 I didn’t feel like writing this post.

-In fact, I had no clue what I was going to write about.
+To be honest, I had no clue what to write about.

 No ideas, no inspiration, nothing.
 Just a blank screen and a keyboard.
 And some guilt.

 So what’s the point of doing this now?
 Why not wait for inspiration to come?

 Because it’s time to write again and inspiration doesn’t just come.

 That’s it; that’s the impetus.
 No spirits hovering, no trumpets a-blarin’.

 I’d rather have pie than paint